tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 factors among the coefficients $s_i$, the optimized algorithm uses multiplication only if the new product formed is unique.

-[Table 1](#verifiable-computation---application-2) displays the multiplication cost of the naive algorithm together with other four algorithms.
-Full descriptions of these algorithms are given in the [Appendix](#appendix-a).
-These algorithms are simply referred to as Algorithm 1 or [A1], Algorithm 2 or [A2], Algorithm 3 or [A3] and Algorithm 4 or [A4].
+[Table 1](#verifiable-computation---application-2) gives the multiplication cost of the naive algorithm together with other four algorithms.
+The [Appendix](#appendix-a) contains full descriptions of these algorithms, which are simply referred to as Algorithm 1 or [A1], Algorithm 2 or [A2], Algorithm 3 or [A3] and Algorithm 4 or [A4].

 <div align="center"><b>Table 1: Comparison of Multiplication Costs </b></div>